Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Introduction

-This study \textit{aims} to address the challenge of measuring energy consumption at the method granularity as a crucial step towards using such a mechanism to enrich \api{} documentation of \dl{} frameworks.
-To this end, we devise a framework \viz{} \tool{}, which accurately measures the energy consumed by \api{}s within a machine-learning framework.
-Specifically, we implement a fully-functional version of \tool{} for \tf{}. \tool{} generates an Abstract Syntax Tree (\abst{}) of the input program, applies static instrumentation by using our patching mechanism, and measures the energy consumption of the desired \api{}s.
-Subsequently, we use \tool{} to better understand the characteristics of \tf{}'s \api{}s.
-Specifically, we empirically investigate the impact of the size of parameters and execution time regarding energy consumption.
-This empirical analysis provides valuable insights into how data size influences energy consumption, enriching our understanding of \api{}s' energy profile in the context of \dl{} applications.
-Given the absence of any standard for \dl{} \api{} energy-consumption measurement, we take a step further and provide a detailed account of challenges and considerations that are vital for researchers designing energy measurement tools at a fine-grained level.
+This study \textit{aims} to address the challenge of measuring energy consumption at the \api{} granularity as a crucial step towards using such a mechanism.
+To this end, we devise a framework \viz{} \tool{}, which measures the energy consumed by \api{}s within a \dl{} framework. \tool{} generates an Abstract Syntax Tree (\abst{}) of the input program, applies static instrumentation by using our patching mechanism, and measures the energy consumption of the desired \api{}s.
+We empirically investigate how the size of the parameters of an \api{} call affects energy consumption and execution time (RQ2).
+This empirical analysis provides valuable insights on how data size influences energy consumption, enriching our understanding of the used \api{}s' energy profile in the context of \dl{} applications.
+Though we use the developed method to measure energy consumed by a \dl{} framework \api{}s, it can be used to measure energy consumption at a code block or even statement-level.
+Given the absence of any standard for \dl{} \api{} energy-consumption at a fine-grained level of measurement, we take a step further and provide a detailed account of challenges and considerations that are vital for researchers designing energy measurement tools (RQ3).
 Such considerations will facilitate the development of more tools and techniques for energy measurement in the field.
-To summarize, our study makes the following contributions: \begin{itemize} \item {\bf Method and framework.} Implementing a generic method and framework, \tool{}, to accurately measure energy consumption at a fine-grained level.
-Such a method has been instantiated for \tf{}, to show its feasibility in practice. \item {\bf Static instrumentation tool.} Developing a static instrumentation tool, \textit{viz.} \textit{Patcher}~\cite{fecom_patcher_2023}, enabling necessary program patching for the energy measurement framework. \item {\bf Empirical study.} Conducting an empirical study to evaluate and understand the impact of parameter size on energy consumption for \dl{} \api{}s. \item {\bf Dataset.} Create a dataset~\cite{fecom_dataset_2023} comprising energy profiling data at the method granularity for $528$ \tf{} \api{} calls.
-This dataset covers a diverse range of domains and includes method-level calls with varying input parameter sizes. \item {\bf Documenting the challenges.} Collect and categorize challenges that may arise during the development of an energy measurement tool at fine-grained granularity to facilitate the development of effective energy measurement tools and provide insights to researchers and developers in this field. \end{itemize}
+Our study makes the following contributions: \begin{itemize} \item {\bf Method and framework.} Implementing a generic method and framework, \tool{}, to accurately measure energy consumption at a fine-grained level.
+Such a method has been instantiated for \tf{}, to show its feasibility in practice. \item {\bf Static instrumentation tool.} Developing a static instrumentation tool, \textit{viz.} \textit{Patcher}~\cite{fecom_patcher_2023}, enabling necessary program patching for the energy measurement framework. \item {\bf Empirical study.} Conducting an empirical study to evaluate and understand the impact of parameter size on energy consumption for \dl{} \api{}s, as well as systematically examine the execution reports produced by our \tool{} to understand the reasons of failures to measure energy consumption at a fine-gained granularity. \item {\bf Dataset.} Create a dataset~\cite{fecom_dataset_2023} comprising energy profiling data at the \api{} granularity for $528$ \tf{} \api{} calls.
+This dataset covers a diverse range of domains and includes \api{} calls with varying input parameter sizes. \item {\bf Documenting the challenges.} Collect and categorize challenges that may arise during the development of an energy measurement tool at fine-grained granularity to facilitate the development of effective energy measurement tools and provide insights to researchers and developers in this field. \end{itemize} We make our framework \tool{}, the dataset, as well as the patching program used for static instrumentation publicly available~\cite{fecom_2023}.